Deron Feldhaus: Professional career

 During Feldhaus' sophomore season at Kentucky, an individual from Japan spent nearly the whole season learning about Kentucky basketball.
 After watching Feldhaus in several practices and games the man from Japan grew to like how Feldhaus played.
 When he decided to start a team of his own in Japan, he gave Feldhaus a call after his graduation.
 Feldhaus played for five seasons in Japan.
 During his first year in Japan, Feldhaus injured his ankle early into the season.
 Feldhaus continued to play for four more season in Japan until he retired.

 Personal life

-Feldhaus and his wife of nine years, Amy, have a 3-year-old boy, Jake William.
-His brother Allen Feldhaus, Jr. is the head basketball coach at Madison Central High School in Richmond, Kentucky.
+Feldhaus and his wife Amy have a son, Jake.
+His brother Allen Feldhaus Jr. is the head basketball coach at Madison Central High School in Richmond, Kentucky.
 He co-owns the Kenton Station Golf Course, a nine-hole course in Mason County, along with his father and stepmother.